Dreaght/gpu-screen-recorder-ui/README.md

 At the moment different keyboard layouts are not supported.
 The physical layout of keys are used for global hotkeys.
 If your Z and Y keys are swapped for example then you need to press Alt+Y instead of Alt+Z to open/hide the UI.\
 If you experience this issue then please email dec05eba@protonmail.com to get it fixed.\
 This program has to grab all keyboards and create a virtual keyboard (`gsr-ui virtual keyboard`) to make global hotkeys work on all Wayland compositors.
 This might cause issues for you if you use input remapping software.
-To workaround this you can go into settings and disable hotkeys and use the included `gsr-ui-cli` tool to control the UI remotely.
-You can combine `gsr-ui-cli` commands to hotkeys in your desktop environments hotkey settings.
+To workaround this you can go into settings and select "Only grab virtual devices"

 # License
 This software is licensed under GPL3.0-only.
 Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`.